Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 It includes the following properties in addition to the common [join relationship](#join-relationship) settings:

 * **bidirectional** - A boolean specifying whether this relationship is bidirectional or not.
 The default value is `false`.
 * **indexBy** - Set to target field name (must be unique) to specify the index by criteria for the relation.
 Please note that this has not be tested very well yet.
+More information can be found in [this article](http://doctrine-orm.readthedocs.io/en/latest/tutorials/working-with-indexed-associations.html).
 * **orderBy** - Set to target field name(s) to specify the sorting criteria for the outgoing relation.
 Some examples are shown [below](#ordering-many-valued-relationship-sides).
 * **orphanRemoval** - Default value is `false`.
 If set to `true` orphans get removed automatically.
 * **minTarget** - Minimum amount of items enforced to be present on the target side.
 The default value is `0`.